paul-go/Truth/README.md

 **Truth** - The data modeling language that acts as the foundation for the entire stack.

-**Backer** -  A tool that generates a embeddable Typescript data management libraries from Truth code..
+**Backer** -  A tool that generates a embeddable TypeScript data management libraries from Truth code..

 **Reflex** - A fast, lightweight state management library suitable for building web user interfaces.

-**Makejs** - A package of utility for creating and distributing JavaScript bundles.
+**Makets** - A package of utility for creating and distributing TypeScript bundles.

 ## Contributing